As the environmental impact of jet-setting tourism becomes more apparent, popular destinations are turning green.

 Many of the nation’s safari lodges and camps re-invest into the local community by funding protection and conservation projects, guarding against poachers and employing locals as knowledgeable trekking guides.

 Camping out amongst the wilds of the Savannah, under the stars, is the draw for many tourists.
-However, such escapism means the lodges must manage their own power and waste facilities.
-Some lodges have turned to renewable energy sources, utilising the ever-present African sun as a solar-powered alternative to traditional wood or fuel burning.
+Such escapism means lodges manage their own power and waste facilities, with many utilising the ever-present African sun as a solar-powered alternative to traditional wood or fuel burning.

-Though it may seem counterintuitive to a bargain-hunting tourist, the more expensive of Kenya’s safari lodges are usually responsible for the most investment in eco-tourism solutions.
+If you’re feeling particularly adventurous and fancy backpacking Kenya like a local, you’ll find the more expensive of Kenya’s safari lodges are usually responsible for the most investment in eco-tourism solutions… even though it may seem counterintuitive to a bargain-hunting tourist.